ivanvia7/portfolio-ai-helper/README.md

-# 🚀 Chrome Extension: Gmail Thread Summarizer
+# 🚀 Chrome Extension: AI Helper for Gmail

 ## 📝 About

-This Chrome extension enhances Gmail by providing **AI-powered thread summaries**, making it easier for users to quickly grasp the key points of long email conversations.
+This Chrome extension enhances Gmail by providing **AI-powered thread summaries** and **custom notes system**, making it easier for users to quickly grasp the key points of long email conversations.
 Built with **JavaScript, React, Express, MongoDB, and OAuth 2.0**, it integrates seamlessly into Gmail for an optimized workflow.

 ## 🔗 Live Demo

-Currently deployment is in progress.
+The deployment to Google Store is in progress.

 ## ⚡ Tech Stack